idaholab/moose/modules/doc/content/help/faq/build_issues.md

   Hello world from processor my_hostname, rank 2 out of 4 processors
   ```

 - If all of the above has succeeded, you should attempt to rebuild MOOSE or your application again.
-If you've made it this far, and the above is working, but MOOSE fails to build, then it is time to ask us why on the [mailing list](faq/mailing_list.md).
+If you've made it this far, and the above is working, but MOOSE fails to build, then it is time to ask us why on the [discussion forum](faq/discussion_forum.md).